 As far as taking the exam — it will vary slightly based on where you take it, but this is how it went down for me:

-I showed up 15 minutes early with photo ID and CPR/AED card.
-(You have to get CPR and AED certified ahead of time through a venue that meets certain criteria listed in the NASM handbook.)
+I showed up 15 minutes early with a photo ID and CPR/AED card.
+(You have to get CPR and AED certified ahead of time through a venue that meets certain criteria listed in the NASM Handbook.)

 Tip.
 You are not allowed to bring anything into the testing room.
 Besides my IDs, I had my cell phone and car keys, and the testing center held onto them for me.

 My testing room was cubicle-sized — though it was an enclosed room — and had a desk, a chair, and a computer.
 The test administrator set up the computer for me gave me directions and left me with scrap paper and a pencil.

 As you'll see when you take the NASM practice exams, the questions are all multiple choice on the computer.
 You have the ability to return to questions as needed.

 The testing block was two hours, which was more than enough time.
 I went through and answered all of the ones I was certain of, then went back through to the ones I was less sure about.

 Because the NASM exam is multiple-choice, if you have decent test-taking skills, it's a little easier (on most questions).